Shan-Dilranga/Cloud-Server-Monitoring/README.md

 # Steps
-## Provision the infrastructure in AWS as shown in the diagram
+## 1.Provision the infrastructure in AWS as shown in the diagram
-## Configure Prometheus and Node exporter
+## 2. Configure Prometheus and Node exporter
 Download the 'PrometheusNodeExporter' script file and move it to the EC2 server and run it.
 In security group that attached to EC2,
   Allow 9090 port for Prometheus
   Allow 9100 port for Node Exporter

-## Install Grafana
+## 3. Install Grafana
 Download Grafana.sh script and move it to the EC2 and run it.
 Check the status of Grafana using, "sudo systemctl status grafana-server" command In security group that attached to EC2,